 Two individuals may be born with exactly equal natural talent and ability.
-One, however, may have grown up in a family that had no access to computers — while the other grew up with her own computer at a very early age, and cannot remember a time when she was not connected to the Internet.
-These two individuals, although born with equal capacity, will soon develop different capacities based on their environment, having little to do with their own choices.
+One, however, may have grown up in a family that had no access to computers — while the other grew up with her own computer at a very early age, and cannot remember a time when she was not connected to the internet.
+These two individuals, although born with equal capacity, will soon develop different talents and abilities based on their environment, having little to do with their own choices.
 In our current culture one will do better in school than the other; and one will earn a far higher income than the other.
 Is this just?
 And what role does the corporation play in regard to this issue of justice?

-I believe that this extremely important statement — “this will be effected and regulated by adjusting the different degrees of human capacity” — has enormous implications for contemporary business and human resources practices.
-Once our societies and enterprises create law and processes that can help alter human capacity, we will enable individuals to earn their fair share of compensation.
-This, I believe, casts a light on the question in the previous paragraph, affording both of these children access to computers at an early age, and both the opportunity to develop their capacities.
+This extremely important statement — “… this will be effected and regulated by adjusting the different degrees of human capacity” — has enormous implications for contemporary business and human resources practices.
+Once our societies and enterprises create laws and processes that can help alter human capacity, we will enable individuals to earn their fair share of compensation.
+This casts a light on the question in the previous paragraph, affording both of these children access to computers at an early age, and both the opportunity to develop their inherent capacities.

 Modern corporations understand the importance of developing the human capacity of their members, and therefore create systems that may enhance progress toward a just society.
-If the organization provides equal access to training, coaching and opportunities to apply one’s skills, it promotes justice.
+If the organization provides equal access to training, coaching, and opportunities to apply one’s skills, it promotes justice.
 If it does not, it denies justice.
 This understanding is essential in achieving justice for women and minorities.
 Justice cannot be achieved by governments alone.
 Schools and businesses share an equal responsibility for providing the fair and equitable opportunity for human development, as Abdu’l-Baha pointed out:

 Many societies make the erroneous assumption that if women or minorities are promoted and given greater opportunity, this will lead to a loss of economic power or status for men or the majority.
 This is based on what Robert Wright has termed “zero-sum” assumptions, versus “non-zero-sum” assumptions.
 A zero-sum assumption assumes that a fixed amount of wealth or happiness exists in the world.
 If you attain more wealth or happiness, then clearly, I must lose some.
 Zero-sum assumes that we all compete for our share of this fixed amount of money or happiness.